entitiesofentities/msabuild/_posts/events/2014-7-12-ParticipantReading.md

 ##Organized by Lesley Wheeler

 ##Friday, Nov.
-20th at 5 pm
+20th at 5:30 pm

 The motto for this creative uprising comes from Langston Hughes, but participants wage poetic revolution under myriad banners.
 Please join Stephen Burt, Elisabeth Frost, Cynthia Hogue, Julia Lisella, A.L.
-Nielsen, Elizabeth Savage, Jennifer Scappetone, Lisa Sewell, Daniel Tobin, Lesley Wheeler, and Tyrone Williams for a celebratory reading.
+Nielsen, Elizabeth Savage, Jennifer Scappetone, Lisa Sewell, Daniel Tobin, Donald Wellman, Lesley Wheeler, and Tyrone Williams for a celebratory reading.
 Each poet-scholar will read briefly from her/his own work and books will be for sale.

 ![med left]({{ page.rel }}assets/LHughes.jpg "1936 by Carl Van Vechten")